marikc0/mcoptionals/README.md

 Rock Candy (Crafted from cobblestone, sugar mass and a stick)

+Cheese Wedge (Crafted from Milk)

+Monster Drink (Crafted from IC2 empty cell, water cell and sugar cube)

+Sugar Cube and Caramel (Crafted from 8 sugar and smelted to caramel.
+Can be crafted back to 8 sugar).

 Adding: "Super Food" (fills most or all of the health bar/saturation, but more difficult to craft)